MicrosoftDocs/dynamics-365-fraud-protection/content/configure-user-access.md

 ### Revoke user access to the environment

+To revoke a user's access to a specific environment, use the environment switcher to select the environment you want to configure.

 To revoke a user's access to the current environment, select the user in the **Member list**, and then select **Revoke access**.

 > [!IMPORTANT]
 > When you revoke access for a user, the user is removed from the current environment.
 However, they might still have access to other environments in the hierarchy.
-To fully remove a user's access to Fraud Protection, [delete the user from your Azure AD tenant](/azure/active-directory/fundamentals/add-users-azure-active-directory#delete-a-user).
-In this way, you completely remove the user's access to your tenant and its associated applications or services.
+Ensure that the user doesn't have access to any other environment if you wish to remove the user from Fraud Protection.

 ## User roles and access